---

 - Plan post-funding scaling strategy and immediate next steps

-- Marketplace startups need $500K-$2M monthly GMV with 15-20% month-over-month growth and 80%+ GMV retention to be Series A ready, demonstrating successful two-sided platform liquidity.
+- Marketplace startups need $500K-$2M monthly GMV with 15-20% month-over-month growth and 80%+ GMV retention to be considered a Series A startup.

 - Series A investors expect marketplace-specific metrics like liquidity scores above 60%, search-to-fill rates over 25%, and LTV:CAC ratios of 3:1+ with clear unit economics improvement at scale.